 The Dark Tale behind the Golden Bowl of Hasanlu

 The three soldiers knew that time was running short.
 The citadel of Hasanlu, in what is now north-western Iran, was under violent siege.
-The soldiers descended into a building and grabbed a handful of valuable treasures, including a treasured golden bowl engraved with images of gods and rituals, a stone cylinder with gold caps, a figurine of laminated ivory, and a sword-hilt with bronze guard.
+The soldiers descended into a building and grabbed a handful of valuable treasures, including a treasured golden bowl engraved with images of gods and rituals, a stone cylinder with gold caps, a figurine of laminated ivory, and a sword-hilt with a bronze guard.
 But as the warriors began climbing up a wooden staircase inside the home, the whole building collapsed, crushing them and their prized possessions under layers of debris.
-And here they remained for around 3,000 years, until their ground-breaking discovery in 1958.
+And here they remained for around 3,000 years, until a ground-breaking discovery in 1958.

 The discovery of the soldiers and their treasures, in particular the spectacular golden bowl, was hailed as one of the greatest finds of the decade.
-Images of the crumpled yet still dazzling bowl were splashed across newspapers around the world, and scholars began publishing their interpretations of the images etched onto this magnificent artifact.
+Images of the crumpled, yet still dazzling, bowl were splashed across newspapers around the world, and scholars began publishing their interpretations of the images etched onto this magnificent artifact.

 But very little attention was given to the soldiers and their identity – were they hero defenders of the city who raced to rescue the town’s treasures before it was completely overrun with invaders?
 Or were they the warriors who descended onto the town, slaughtering its citizens and pillaging the homes and temples?

-According to a new report in Live Science , Michael Danti, an archaeologist at Boston University claims that the tale of the golden bowl of Hasanlu is far less glorious than the media reports of the 1950s.
+According to a 2014 report in Live Science , Michael Danti, an archaeologist at Boston University claims that the tale of the golden bowl of Hasanlu is far less glorious than the media reports of the 1950s.
 Rather, the story behind the treasure is one of misery and murder.

 "This was warfare that was designed to wipe out people's identity and terrify people into submission," said Danti.

 “There is no written evidence from Hasanlu that would attest to the identity of the inhabitants.
 We know neither the ancient name of the site, nor the state to which it may have belonged, much less the linguistic and/or ethnic affiliations of its population – neither preceding nor during the period with which we are concerned.”

 It is known from historical texts that the ancient Urartu kingdom was conducting brutal military campaigns during the Iron Age to expand into the region around Hasanlu.
-Sometime after the citadel was abandoned, an Urartian fortification wall was built on top of the ruins of Hasanlu.
+Sometime after the citadel was abandoned, a Urartian fortification wall was built on top of the ruins of Hasanlu.